beanflare/sereni-docs/docs/source/clients.rst

 To create customers individually.

-| In the customers section, click (Create button) to add a new account.
+| In the customers section, click (New Customer button) to add a new account.
-| In the Create Client page, enter the account details.
+| In the modal form, enter the account details.
 | Click Save

 ..
 TIP:: The New Customer modal is divided into four sections.
 Enter the information in the relevant fields.

 ..
-Note: You don’t have to complete every field.
+Note: You don't have to complete every field.
 Enter the information that is important or necessary for your needs.

-Let’s take a closer look at each section:
+Let's take a closer look at each section:

-- **Customer Information**: Enter details about your client’s business/company/organization, including the company name, email, tax number and logo (optional).
+- **Customer Information**: Enter details about your client's business/company/organization, including the company name, email, tax number and logo (optional).

 - **Shipping Address**: Enter shipping address if required.
 - **Billing Address**: Enter your client billing address.